skelouse/capstone-stock-analysis/README.md

 <div class="alert alert-warning">
   <strong>About the plot!</strong>
     <ul>
-        <li>The network is not doing to well at predicting the test or validation data</li>
+        <li>The network is not doing too well at predicting the test or validation data</li>
         <li>Drop in quality of the testing data is showing through, as AAPL had a split in September of 2020</li>
     </ul>
 </div>